-Weather is truly unpredictable and my bandmates and I have lived through some of the worst weather I’ve ever encountered in my life.
-The crewmembers will always try to avoid these kinds of situations at all costs in order to ensure a safe and enjoyable trip for you.
+Weather is truly unpredictable, and my bandmates and I have lived through some of the worst weather I’ve ever encountered in my life.
+The crew members try to avoid these kinds of situations at all costs to ensure a safe and enjoyable trip for you.
 This may include taking detours to alternative ports or an additional day at sea.
 Other times, storms and uneasy seas may be unavoidable and the ship must sail through torrential weather until it subsides.
 Be sure to pack appropriate gear should the forecast change while at sea.

 Though unpredictable weather and other circumstances can conflict with expectations of your “perfect trip,” don’t be discouraged.
-Everything has a “bright side” and these situations always make a great story to tell in the future!
+Everything has a bright side and these situations make a great story to tell in the future!

-July through December are key months for securing less expensive cruises the Northern Atlantic and Pacific Northwest.
-Cruising during the off-peak season also means less people on shore excursions, shorter wait times when getting on and off the ship at ports, more food at the buffet, etc, etc…you get my point.
+July through December are key months for securing less expensive cruises in places like the Northern Atlantic and Pacific Northwest.
+Cruising during the off-peak season also means fewer people on shore excursions, shorter wait times when getting on and off the ship at ports, more food at the buffet, etc., etc…you get my point.
 Fewer people means more space for you to do your thing!

 Remember, this cruise ship is where they work and live for months on end.
-They are in their work environment 24/7 and therefore “on the clock” 24/7 as well.
-This requirement can be very tolling and your courtesy when interacting with them is always appreciated.
+They are in their work environment 24/7 and therefore on the clock 24/7 as well.
+This requirement can be very taxing, and your courtesy when interacting with them is always appreciated.
 A happy crew lends to the energy of the ship and, in turn, will contribute to your wonderful trip.